golightlyb/bakefont3/README.md

 * efficient packing to reduce physical texture size
 * can use all four colour channels to share space with other textures (can export RGBA, RGB, greyscale)
+* suitable for efficient real-time rendering using OpenGL shaders
 * supports square and rectangle texture atlases of any size
 * metrics accurate up to 1/64th of a pixel (e.g. for supersampling)
 * small `.c` loader - no heavy dependencies in client software
 * pixel-perfect results for even the smallest text

 ## Limitations ##